durrantlab/autogrow4/tutorial/TUTORIAL.md

 # Welcome to AutoGrow4

 This document will break down how to run AutoGrow4.
-It will also cover what dependencies are required to run AutoGrow4.
+It will also cover what dependencies are required.

-Please note that file paths are relative to a given system.
-There are several paths in the tutorial that need to be replaced with the proper paths on one's system.
+Please note that there are several paths used in this tutorial that need to be replaced with the proper paths on one's own system.
 These paths will be indicated by a string of ALL_CAPS.
-For example:

-(From Section: Installing AutoGrow):
+For example (from Section: Installing AutoGrow):

 `cd /PATH_TO/DESIRED_DIR/`